Enrique Jurado: Legacy

 On May 15, 1953, the Philippine Military Academy dedicated their gymnasium at Fort General Gregorio del Pilar in Baguio City, "Jurado Hall" in his honor.
 In June 2013, the original Jurado Hall was demolished to be upgraded to a modern sport complex.
 The newly completed Philippine Military Academy (PMA) Sports Complex, Jurado Hall, was inaugurated by President Benigno Aquino III on the morning of March 15, 2015.

-Fort Bonifacio, military headquarters of the Armed Forces of the Philippines (AFP) in Manila, also named their gymnasium, Jurado Hall, after him.
+Fort Bonifacio, military headquarters of the Armed Forces of the Philippines in Manila, also named their gymnasium, Jurado Hall, after him.
 His name is also on a bronze plaque at Rizal Memorial Coliseum, a major sports arena in Manila.

 His name is engraved with those of his United States Naval Academy classmates in Memorial Hall.
 His name is also on a bronze plaque on a staircase at USNA’s Dahlgren Hall.

 The Philippine Navy commissioned BRP Enrique Jurado (PG-371) is the second ship of the Jose Andrada class coastal patrol boats on June 24, 1991.
 The patrol craft was part of the first batch of its class ordered through US Foreign Military Sales (FMS) in 1989.